Lightnet/gdb-auth-vue-node/README.md

 This app has a database!
 - this app uses sqlite but you can power your apps with [a number of other storage options](https://glitch.com/storage)
-- `sqlite.db` is created and put into the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed. you can see the contents of `.data` in the console under "advanced options"
+- `data.json` is created and put into the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed. you can see the contents of `.data` in the console under "advanced options"

 # References: